dnielbowen/chaos/README.md

   as you zoom

-Perhaps, therefore, if you could find and match up a generated 1D fractal curve against real market data (via cross-correlation), by principles of self-similarity in the market perhaps its motion is more constrained than it appears.
-But there are an infinite number of curves you could generate, isn't it a super long shot that you'd find one that matches?
+Perhaps, therefore, if you could find and match up a generated 1D fractal curve against real market data (via cross-correlation), by principle of self-similarity in fractals, perhaps the market's motion too is more constrained than it appears.
+But, there are an infinite number of curves you could generate to match up against market data --- isn't it a super long shot that you'd find one that matches?
 To that I say, why do so many sections of the Mandelbrot look the same?
-As you zoom in and pan around, it's different, but feels familiar.
+As you zoom in and pan around, even when it's different, it often feels familiar.
 Maybe there are a smaller number of "classes" of curves with variations.
 And, do you need to have the "right" model?
 Apparently not, they all yield basically the same result.
 You get Mandelbrot-like fractals without trying.
 You get logistic map-like sets without